pRoy24/Openexploreum/readme.md

 npm start
 The UI development server runs in http://localhost:3001 by default.

+Note:
-Note: If you change the port of the middleware server, be sure to change the proxy settings in client/package.json to the chosen port.
+- If you change the port of the middleware server, be sure to change the proxy settings in client/package.json to the chosen port.
+- web3 installation might require sudo depending on your system and access previlages

 # License -
 The project is distributed freely under terms governed by Apachev2.0 license.